Musicals in 2012 and Beyond.

 In March 2012, Frost also announced he had joined forces with the producer of the award winning Australian film RED DOG, Nelson Woss, to explore developing the Red Dog story into a musical production.

-The Australian flag continues to fly on international stages with our biggest hit, Priscilla, Queen of the Desert – The Musical, which in 2012 will have productions in Rio (in March), and Italy later in the year.
+The Australian flag continues to fly on international stages with our biggest hit, Priscilla, Queen of the Desert – The Musical, with productions in Rio (in March), and Italy later in the year.
 The US tour commences in 2013.

 More Reading - Links